RackHD/docs/docs/rackhd/secure_erase.rst

 Disk Secure Erase Workflow Payload
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Parameters descriptions of secure workflow payload are listed below.
+Parameters descriptions of secure erase workflow payload are listed below.

 =================== ================ ============ ============================================
 Parameters          Type              Flags       Description
 =================== ================ ============ ============================================
-eraseSettings       Array            **required** Contains secure erase option list, each list element is made up of "disks" and optinal "tool" and "arg" parameters disks               Array            **required** Contains disks to be erased, both devName or identifier from driveId catalog are eligible tool                String           optional     Specify tool to be used for secure erase.
-Default it would be scurb. arg                 String           optional     Specify secure erase arguments with sepcified tools
+eraseSettings       Array            **required** Contains secure erase option list, each list element is made up of "disks" and optional "tool" and "arg" parameters disks               Array            **required** Contains disks to be erased, both devName or identifier from driveId catalog are eligible tool                String           optional     Specify tool to be used for secure erase.
+Default it would be scrub. arg                 String           optional     Specify secure erase arguments with specified tools
 =================== ================ ============ ============================================

 Supported Disk Secure Erase Tools